Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Conclusions

-While ESG data are not yet fully mature and lack long enough quality records to be amenable to easy conclusions, powerful machine learning and validation techniques make it already possible to show that they do influence yearly price returns.
-Breaking down their influence sector by sector, subscore-wise and according to market capitalization clearly demonstrates that an average approach will fail to be informative.
-We found in particular that the relationship between controversies and price return is the most robust one.
-The average influence of all the other ESG scores depends much on the capitalization of a company: strikingly, most of the statistically significantly influential ESG scores weigh negatively on price returns of small or mid-size companies.
-Large-capitalization companies on the other hand have significantly advantageous ESG score types.
+While ESG data are not yet fully mature and lack long enough quality records to be amenable to easy conclusions, powerful machine learning and validation techniques make it already possible to show that they do influence yearly price returns, and increasingly so: ESG features successfully explain the part of annual price returns not accounted for by the market factor.
+By breaking down their influence sector-by-sector, subscore-wise and according to market capitalization, we have demonstrated that an average approach will fail to be informative.
+Our findings indicate that the relationship between controversies and price return is the most robust one.
+The average influence of all the other ESG scores significantly depends on the market capitalization of a company: strikingly, most of the statistically significantly influential ESG scores weigh negatively on the price returns of small or mid-size companies.
+Large-capitalization companies, on the other hand, have significantly advantageous ESG score types.

-While this work proposes a methodology suitable to an explanatory persuit, our methodology can be used to explore the predictive power of ESG data provided that data revision is under control.
+Our findings are specific to the Refinitiv ESG dataset for the European market, and caution should be exercised in generalizing them to other ESG datasets.
+This is due to the possibility of disparate ESG scores resulting from different methodological approaches to construction and from the inclusion of varying types of information.
+Furthermore, our study demonstrates the capacity of ESG features to provide supplementary information to explain the fraction of annual price returns not accounted for by the market factor, compared to a predetermined set of benchmark features.
+The benchmark features selection was tailored to the purpose of this study: alternative choices of benchmark features could have uncovered other types of additional information embodied in ESG features.

-While this work focuses on explaining the idiosyncratic part of price returns derived from the CAPM model, those derived from the Fama-French 3-factor model lead to results that are less clear cut for the time being.
-Indeed, they seem to contain promises: the correlations between validation and test set increased in 2018 and 2019 and thus ESG data seem to become more informative.
-Future work will focus on the study of the full 2020 and 2021 years to check if the dynamic is confirmed.
+While this work focuses on explaining the sign of excess price returns derived from the CAPM model, those derived from the Fama--French 3-factor model lead to results that are less clear-cut for the time being.
+However, this effect seems to be weakening over time: correlations between validation and test set errors increased in both 2018 and 2019, indicating the increasing information value of ESG data in explaining price returns.
+Future investigations will focus on the study of the full 2020 and 2021 years to verify these initial findings.
+Moreover, extending this research to the study of the explanatory power of ESG data with respect to more equity factors, such as quality, would enhance its comprehensiveness.

+In this work, we applied a methodology to explain the sign of price returns contemporary with ESG features.
+Future research could focus on using the same framework to evaluate the predictive power of ESG data by estimating the sign of future excess returns.
+To achieve this objective, a distinct dataset would be necessary, containing so-called ``point-in-time'' ESG features, wherein data are not adjusted after their publication.